Skip to main content

 Border Management

 Peace operations have been supporting national police and border services for quite some time through training in the field of border management and protection.
 For example, the UN missions in Haiti (MINUSTAH) and Timor-Leste (UNTAET) contributed to building national coast guards.
 Similarly, various OSCE and EU missions provide training and technical support to strengthen airport security, advance the prevention of illegal border crossings and improve the analysis of border incidents.
-The EU Advisory Mission to Ukraine helps to facilitate exports and trade by supporting border crossing points between Ukraine and Poland, Slovakia and Romania.
+The EU capacity-building mission in Niger trained mobile police units to patrol the border and protect local populations.
+The EU Advisory Mission to Ukraine supports the Ukrainian authorities in improving border management, including by facilitating closer cooperation between involved agencies.

-In an advisory capacity, the EU and the OSCE have introduced concepts of Integrated Border Management (IBM) from Kazakhstan to Libya.
+In an advisory capacity, the EU and the OSCE have introduced concepts of Integrated Border Management (IBM) from Kazakhstan to Iraq and Libya.
 In Libya, this entailed comprehensive support measures for customs authorities, coast guard, border guards, the army and the navy.
-In the Central African Republic, MINUSCA supports the development of a national policy for border management.
+In the Central African Republic, MINUSCA supported the development of the National Border Management Policy and accompanying Action Plan aimed at securing borders, strengthening cross-border cooperation, and promoting socio-economic development in border areas.
 The OSCE Presence in Bishkek supports the Kyrgyz state border service in the area of transnational threats.

-As a neutral body supporting the resumption of regular border traffic, EUBAM Rafah has conducted confidence-building, training and advisory measures at the border crossing between the Gaza Strip and Egypt since 2005.
 At present, the OSCE mission in Skopje maintains a permanent presence in the border areas and supports the information exchange between the border police of North Macedonia and the authorities of the neighboring countries.
-The EU Border Assistance Mission in Libya also promotes regional approaches, such as the ‘One Desert Initiative’ that fosters cooperation among countries in the Sahel.
+The EU Border Assistance Mission in Libya promoted regional approaches, such as the 2022 ‘One Desert Initiative’ that aimed to foster cooperation among countries in the Sahel, but was hampered by adverse political developments in the region from 2023 onwards.

 back to overview